facebook/infer/_docs/01-linters.md

   };
 ```

 The linter definition starts with the keyword `DEFINE-CHECKER` followed by the checker's name.
 The first `LET` clause defines the *formula variable* `name_contains_delegate` using the predicate `declaration_has_name` which return true/false depending whether the property's name contains a word in the language of the regular expression `[dD]elegate`.
 In general a predicate is a simple atomic formula evaluated on an AST node.
-The list of available predicates is in the module `Predicates.mli` (this list is continuously growing and if you need a new predicate you can add it in ocaml).
+The list of available predicates is in the module [`cPredicates.mli`](https://github.com/facebook/infer/blob/master/infer/src/clang/cPredicates.mli) (this list is continuously growing and if you need a new predicate you can add it in ocaml).
 Formula variables can be used to simplify other definitions.
 The `SET report_when` is mandatory and defines a formula that, when evaluates to true, will tell Infer to report an error.
 In the case above, the formula is saying that we should report when visiting an `ObjCPropertyDecl` (that is the AST node declaring a property in Objective-C) where it holds that: the name contains "delegate/Delegate" (`name_contains_delegate`) and the name doesn't contain "queue/Queue" (`name_does_not_contain_queue`) and the node is defining a "strong" property (`is_strong_property()`).

 The `SET message` clause defines the error message that will be displayed to the user.
 Notice that the message can include placeholders like `%decl_name%`.
 Placeholders are evaluated by Infer and substituted by their current value when the error message is reported.
 In this case the name of the declaration.
 The `SET suggestion` clause define an optional hint to give to programmer on how to fix the problem.